-This leaves the Technic League Swordsman, Kalannah and a Technic League Bowman for you to deal with.
-Ignore the Bowman for now and try to debilitate the Swordsman with Sleep, Color Spray or Hideous Laughter (having a mage of your own comes in handy here, as they’ll hopefully have a much better chance of stopping the Swordsman than Linzi will), and have one warrior attack Kalannah.
+This leaves two Technic League Swordsmen, Kalannah and a Technic League Bowman for you to deal with.
+Ignore the Bowman for now, try to debilitate the Swordsmen with Sleep, Color Spray, Hideous Laughter or Hold Person, and have one warrior attack Kalannah.
 Kalannah will flee after taking damage, and left unattended she’ll summon Wolves to aid in combat.

 Tracking the Technic League